garethjmsaunders/digital-code-style-guide/javascript.md

 # JavaScript style guide

-version 0.9.0
+version 1.0.0
-Last updated: Tuesday 19 July 2016
+Last updated: Thursday 21 July 2016

 The terms MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY are used in this document with the meanings found in [RFC 2119: Key words for use in RFCs to indicate requirement levels](https://www.ietf.org/rfc/rfc2119.txt).